ADHD vs Autism vs PDAADHD vs Autism vs PDA: A Teacher's Guide to Overlapping Conditions - educational concept illustration

 • You suspect co-occurring conditions (for example, ADHD and autism together) that require specialist differential assessment

-The Matrix assessment data aids learner referrals.
-Educational psychologists value structured data for faster assessments (Frederickson & Cline, 2015).
-This strengthens your case when working with external agencies.
+The Matrix assessment data helps with learner referrals.
+Educational psychologists value structured data because it can support faster assessments (Frederickson & Cline, 2015).
+This strengthens your case when you work with external agencies.

 Masking and Gender Differences